andymeneely/project-timber-wolf/rules/RULES.md

 Each Character card has:

 * **Level**.
 Amateur or Pro
 * **Planning Memory**.
-The number of pre-planned hex tiles your character may move through during a heist.
+The number of planning tokens this character has.
+Represents the number of pre-planned hex tiles your character may move through during a heist.
 * **Initial Ideas**.
 The number of Ideas 💡 you start with at the beginning of each heist.
 * **Default Actions**.
 Actions that are available regardless of your die roll.
 Some Characters have two Default Actions, others have three.
 * **Ability**.
 What the character can uniquely do.